IvanDeus/telebot1x/README.md

 1. Begin by creating a Telegram bot using the @botfather and obtain the bot token.
 2. Create the necessary MySQL table by copying the command from the telebot_hook1x_cfg_example.py file.
 3. Insert your bot token and credentials into the telebot_hook1x_cfg_example.py configuration file and rename it to telebot_hook1x_cfg.py.
 4. Place all bot files in a publicly accessible folder via https.
-You can use Flask/gunicorn Python module to listen to user requests.
+Run "python run_telebot1x.py start" to listen to user requests.
 5. Establish a webhook, ensuring it uses HTTPS, and point it to the following URL: https://your-server/telebot-hook1x.
 All information regarding webhooks can be found here: https://core.telegram.org/bots/webhooks
 6. Add at least one admin using telebot_hook1x_admin_password.py
 7. You are now ready to start chatting with your bot.